exakat/exakat/docs/Rules.rst

 The second one is more readable.
 It may be up to four times faster, though it is a micro-optimization.
 It is recommended to use it.

-PHP 7.1 also introduces the support of negative offsets as string index.
+PHP 7.1 also introduces the support of negative offsets as string index : negative offset are also reported here.

 .. code-block:: php